 Each year, the Peach Pickers assemble a star-studded group of friends to perform with proceeds benefiting the Georgia Music Foundation, a non-profit organization that has supported programs of music education, preservation and outreach since 1994.
 “We’ve been able to fund nearly $400,000 in grants since these annual concerts began,” said Lisa Love, director of the Foundation.
 “I visit schools, after-school programs and summer camps year-round to witness the joy of music-making that kids get to experience due to the generosity of the artists, fans and sponsors.”

-This year, the Peach Pickers welcome Gretsch, the fourth-generation musical instruments company headquartered in Pooler, Georgia, as presenting sponsor.
-Fred Gretsch, President of The Gretsch Company, said, “As we celebrate our 135th anniversary as a family business run by Dinah Gretsch and me, we are honored to support the Peach Pickers and present ‘Georgia On My Mind.’
-The Gretsch family’s goal is enriching lives through participation in music and we’ve seen how proceeds from previous years’ concerts have impacted music education programs around the state of Georgia.”
+The Gretsch Company, a fifth generation musical instrument manufacturer with its World Headquarters based in Pooler, Georgia, returns as title sponsor.
+Fred Gretsch, President of The Gretsch Company, said, “As a multi generational family business run by Dinah Gretsch, our daughter Lena, and me, we are honored to support the Peach Pickers and present Georgia On My Mind.
+The Gretsch family’s goal is enriching lives through participation in making music and we’ve seen how proceeds from previous year’s concerts have impacted music education programs around the state of Georgia.

 Sponsorships are available from $1,500 to $10,000.
 For more information, please contact Lisa Love, firstname.lastname@example.org.